 In 2012, climate scientists were trying valiantly to convey the planetary crisis and some began to use the Anthropocene to frame the planetary emergency.
-Some commissioned communicators and one video from the 2012 Planet under Pressure summit went viral – it was called ‘Welcome to the Anthropocene’.
+Some commissioned audio-visual communicators and one video produced and shown at the 2012 Planet under Pressure summit went viral – it was called ‘Welcome to the Anthropocene’.
 Given this global platform, the idea of the Anthropocene entered the humanities and some contemporary art discourse.

-In the short 3 minute ‘Welcome to the Anthropocene’ video I initially admired the Earthrise-type imagery.
-The useful overlayed animations graphically depicted the effects of man on Earth thousands of years ago.
-And, it collated masses of recent scientific data to visualise The Great Acceleration of destruction occurring by man’s activities in recent decades.
+In the short ‘Welcome to the Anthropocene’ video I initially admired the Earthrise-type imagery.
+The animations graphically depicted the effects of man on Earth thousands of years ago.
+And, it collated masses of recent scientific data to visualise ‘the great acceleration’ of destruction occurring by man’s activities in recent decades.
 But instead of declaring alarm, a narrator comfortingly conveyed admiration for our Anthropocene and suggested that we had the ability, the science, the technology to overcome difficulties.
-I wrote an essay soon after as I felt that this Anthropocene story was problematic
+I wrote an essay soon after as I felt that this Anthropocene story was problematic.

-Others have offered alternatives to the Anthropocene, Jason Moore (2016) offers the Capitalocene which identifies unrestrained capital accumulation as the main culprit of the recent Great Acceleration of destruction.
-Donna Harraway (2015) argues the Capitalocene is useful, and she also introduces the related term Plantationocene.
-Coined in 2014, the Plantationocene resonated strongly with my focus that significant harm to the Earth has been inflicted by industrial culture’s anti-ecological monoculture plantation practices.
+Others have offered alternatives to the Anthropocene, Jason Moore offers the Capitalocene which identifies unrestrained capital accumulation as the main culprit of the recent Great Acceleration.
+Donna Harraway argues the Capitalocene is useful, and she also introduces the related term Plantationocene.
+Coined in 2014, the Plantationocene resonates strongly with my focus that significant harm to the Earth has been inflicted by industrial culture’s anti-ecological monoculture plantation practices.
 Naming any violence, like domestic violence or ecocide, is an important first step to overcome cultures of harm.

 The Symbiocene is where humanity has to go if it wishes to survive.
 Albrecht’s term Symbiocene offers a similar vision to Harraway’s Chthulucene as they both refer to revelations of new symbiotic science.
-Albrecht offers an extensive philosophical and psycho-social framework and new terminology for the Symbiocene age in his book published this month Earth Emotions: New Words for a New World (2019).
+Albrecht offers an extensive philosophical and psycho-social framework and new terminology for the Symbiocene age in his book Earth Emotions: New Words for a New World.

 Having previously worked in science research, and with my interest in ecological forestry, I had been following the new science of symbiosis.
 As I already viewed my eco-social art practice in advocating ecological forestry, as fundamentally restoring symbiotic biodiversity, I recognised the importance of Albrecht’s work for the planetary emergency.

 Albrecht’s Symbiocene directly connects with symbiotic science that confirms that life survives and thrives through interrelated mutuality between many species.
-As Albrecht (2019) writes, ‘symbiosis has now emerged as a primary determinant of the conditions of life’.
-Supporting this argument, Professor of forest ecology, Suzanne Simard has particularly promoted and popularised advances in symbiotic science through her public TED talks on ‘Mother Trees’ (2011) and forests.
+As Albrecht writes, ‘symbiosis has now emerged as a primary determinant of the conditions of life’(Ibid.)
+Supporting this argument, Professor of Forest Ecology, Suzanne Simard has particularly popularised advances in symbiotic science through her public TED talks on ‘Mother Trees’ and forests.
 Her and others’ research confirms different tree species in forests signal and send nutrients via vast networks of fungi – the wood-wide web.
-Importantly her symbiotic studies reveal that forests, the most complex and adaptable systems ever to evolve, do well because ‘forests are super-cooperators’ (see her TED talk, 2018).
-Simard’s and others’ symbiotic science is fundamentally overturning the story of evolution as competition toward a radical understanding that life exists from cooperation between all species.
+Importantly her symbiotic studies reveal that forests, the most complex and adaptable systems ever to evolve, do well because ‘forests are super-cooperators’.
+Simard’s and others’ symbiotic science is revolutionising the still dominant story of evolution as competition toward a radical understanding that life exists from a cooperation between all species.

 Evolution as competition, expressed in Darwin’s ‘survival of the fittest’, emboldened The Enlightenment Age to view mankind as independent from and superior to the rest of life.
 With Christian religion more concerned with the hereafter, modern Western society was given permission to view other life on Earth as a resource for progress.
 Albrecht reflects the other deadly delusions promoted by the Enlightenment; individualism, dualism and human exceptionalism underline today’s prevalent and now globalized anti-ecological worldview, adding today’s neoliberal ideology hasn’t helped.

-After consulting a lawyer colleague, I knew I could not legally prevent Hollywood being clearfelled once I wasn’t on the land.
-But with dialogue with leading Irish foresters who were beginning to explore European continuous cover forestry and with my connections to the Irish Green Party, I found my self advancing national ecological forest policy (2012) and then successfully lobbying support for the late Polly Higgin’s ecocide law (2013).
+After consulting a lawyer colleague, I knew I could not legally prevent Hollywood being clear-felled once I wasn’t on the land.
+But with dialogue with leading Irish foresters who were beginning to explore European continuous cover forestry and with my connections to the Irish Green Party, I found my self advancing national ecological forest policy and then successfully lobbying support for the late Polly Higgins’ ecocide law.

 In this way, I was surprised but proud of how my practice had enabled Hollywood forest to become the story of ‘the little wood that could’.

 My creative practice is very modest in scale.
-I am observing with interest, others’ like Northern Ireland artist-researcher Dr Anita McKeown’s more extensive situated eco-social art practice that is unfolding over several years with support of the Irish Environmental Protection Agency.
-In her co-designed, resilience project, Co-Des-Res, she has establised a multidisciplinary ecology and art team that is building localised ecoliteracy for and with the community who live in the Iveragh Penisula, Co.
+I am observing with interest, others’ like Northern Ireland artist-researcher Dr Anita McKeown’s more extensive situated eco-social art practice that is unfolding over several years with the support of the Irish Environmental Protection Agency.
+In her co-designed, resilience project, ‘Co-Des-Res’, she has established a multidisciplinary ecology and art team that is building localised ecoliteracy for and with the community who live in the Iveragh Peninsula, Co.
 Kerry (see the newsletters on this site to gain an overview of all the community engagement).
-At the moment Anita is framing the work through extensive knowledge of creative permaculture and place-making and employing the colourful, and increasingly understood symbols of the UN Sustainable Development Goals.
-However, I can see such work is contributing to what Albrecht sees as an inevitable sumbioregionalism and that this is a contribution to the Symbiocene.
+At the moment, McKeown is framing the work through extensive knowledge of creative permaculture and place-making and employing the colourful, and increasingly understood symbols of the UN Sustainable Development Goals.
+However, I can see such work is contributing to what Albrecht sees as an inevitable ‘sumbioregionalism’ and that this is a contribution to the Symbiocene.